 As explained in other articles, bettors play against each other, not against the house.
 And the winners receive the losing bettors' stakes.
 In the previous tutorial about Parimutuel betting with cryptocurrencies, we were giving examples assuming that all the players use the same currency: Bitcoin.
 In reality, we accept many altcoins as well, as we understand that Bitcoin may require to pay too costly network fees for each deposited bet.

-Now, can this make things complicated for you?
+Now, does this make things complicated?
 You may ask: am i playing against players that use different currencies than the mine?
-So are currency conversions made?
+Is any currency conversions needed?

 The answer is no: you are not playing against users with different currencies than the one you are using, and no conversions are made.
 You actually are playing only against the players that used the same currency as yours, and you will win the stakes placed by the losing bettors that used the same currency.
 So if you bet with Bitcoin, you can win the losing stakes only from the bettors who used Bitcoin.